 Angel hair pasta is a little thinner than this spaghetti, but either will work in this recipe.
 And if you can't find either, regular spaghetti is fine to use as well.

-More easy pasta recipes
+More vegan pasta recipes

-And for even more recipes, join the Vegan Mediterranean Diet Recipes Facebook group for support, inspiration, and fun.
+And for even more recipes, join the Vegan Mediterranean Diet Recipes Facebook group for support, inspiration & fun!

 📋 Recipe

-Angel Hair Pomodoro (Vegan Tomato Pasta)
+Vegan Angel Hair Pomodoro

 Ingredients

-- 1 pound pasta, (12-16 ounces) angel hair, cappellini, thin spaghetti, or spaghetti
+- 12-16 ounces pasta, (angel hair, cappellini, thin spaghetti, or spaghetti)

 - 1 Tablespoon olive oil